Jethro-Swanson/devclub-hackathon-winter2022/README.md

 # devclub-hackathon-winter2022

- Description: HappyVirus.py is a Hackathon project created over part of a weekend.
+ Description: HappyVirus.py is a Hackathon project created over part of a weekend and won the "Original Hack" catagory at the event.
 It does several mildly comical things such as changing the users background, creating semi-motivational files on the users desktop, opening happy songs on youtube, and playing harsh beeps to keep the user focused on the screen while this happens.